 Linda is the 2001 recipient of the American Bar Association's Edmund S. Muskie Pro Bono Award, which she received for her work as the founder and Director of a Pilot Pension Dispute Resolution Project.

 Linda was the Chair of the Employee Benefits and Executive Compensation Interest Group of the American Bar Association Health Section, and the Section's Liaison to the ABA's Joint Committee on Employee Benefits.
 In addition, Linda previously served for two terms as the Chair of the Employee Benefits Committee of the ABA's Tort and Insurance Practice Section.
-Linda was recognized as a Washington, DC, Super Lawyer for 2014, 2015, 2016, 2017, and 2018 and has consistently had a Peer Review Rating of AV® Preeminent™ 5.0 out of 5 from Martindale.
+Linda was recognized as a Washington, DC, Super Lawyer every year from 2014 to 2019 in the field of Employee Benefits, was selected by her peers for inclusion in The Best Lawyers in America© 2020 list in the field of Employee Benefits (ERISA) Law, and has consistently had a Peer Review Rating of AV® Preeminent™ 5.0 out of 5 from Martindale.
 She has been listed as a Recommended Lawyer in Global Counsel 3000.

 Linda has published numerous articles and was the author of the COBRA Handbook (Second Edition) and the Pension Answer Book (Fifth Edition).
 She has spoken nationally on all aspects of employee benefits, including COBRA compliance, fiduciary obligations, compensation of service provider issues, preemption of state laws, age and sex discrimination, and participant communications.